MCU Deployment

 apt install -yq ./<file_name>.deb

-3. The installation of the TrueConf MCU server begins.
-During installation, click OK to accept the terms of the license agreement.
+3. The installation of TrueConf MCU will begin.
+During the installation process, accept the terms of the license agreement by clicking OK.

 You may need to install additional dependencies.
 In this case, run the following command: